 Randox reagents have been used in the veterinary market for over 30 years and are scientifically proven to work successfully with many different species of animals*.
-The biochemical composition of all animals, including humans, is very similar; thus, although made from human compounds, our assays are suitable for veterinary use and have been extensively tested and validated for use in the veterinary market.
+The biochemical composition of all animals, including humans, is very similar; thus, although made from human compounds, our assays are suitable for use in the veterinary market.
 In addition, the wide measuring ranges of our assays ensure suitability across a vast range of species.

 For more information on our routine and niche veterinary assays please review the sections below.

 Randox provide a wide range of routine veterinary tests including:

 - Bile Acids

 - CO2 Total

 - HDL Cholesterol

 - Lactate Dehydrogenase

 Randox has a range of tests which are rare and very beneficial to the veterinary market:

 The NEFA test provides an indication of the extent of mobilisation of fat reserves; NEFA is a major component of triglycerides (fats) in the body and are released when triglycerides are broken down for energy.
 Triglyceride breakdown occurs when carbohydrate intake is insufficient for the body’s energy demands; this is referred to as negative energy balance, of which prolonged time in this state can have damaging effects on the body.
 Elevated NEFA levels indicate negative energy balance.